XamertheX/material-clicker/docs/upgrades/click-portal.md

 The **Click Portal** is a type of [Upgrade](/upgrades/) that you can buy with [Material](/game/material.md) from the [Shop](/game/shop.md).

+The Click Portal outputs large amounts of material every 30 seconds.

 ## Upgrade Data

 | Level | Material Per 30 Seconds | Cost (Material) | Prerequisite(s) |